pchod/IEEEBasedCustomFloatCalculator/README.md

 🚧 In Progress 🚧

-The project is still in progress - the planned date of deploment is 31st of January 2024.
+The project is still in progress - the planned date of deployment is July 2024.
 Parts of the logic had underwent unit tests and work as designed.

 ## Technical Overview